RyanTaylor37/ryantaylor37.github.io/content/posts/docker-compose-error/index.md

 ERROR: Setting workdir for exec is not supported in API < 1.35 (1.30)
 ```

-The error was coming from the `-w` flag in the `docker-compose exec` command in the `composer` script.
+The error was coming from the `-w` flag in the `docker-compose exec` command in the `composer` script..

 ## Solution